 Division and base school waiting lists are created from all those students who meet the minimum criteria.
 Those students who do not meet these criteria receive a non-selection letter.
 As selected students accept or decline placement in the Gifted Opportunities Center, students are selected from the base school or division waiting list.
-If a base school has no more qualified students on its waiting list, the position is awarded to the next highest qualified student on the division waiting list, regardless of base school.
-If no qualified students remain on any waiting list, the position is not filled.
+If a base school has no more qualified students on its waiting list, the position is awarded to the next highest gualified student on the division waiting list, regardless of base school.
+If no gualified students remain on any waiting list, the position is not filled.

 In both the building-level gifted identification process and the Gifted Opportunities Center application and selection process, all individuals involved are aware that no single criterion can deny or guarantee access to gifted program services.
+The committee uses the 34 point minimum score on the Gifted Eligibility Summary Form as the guide for eligibility into any gifted service.